These are the Pharmaceuticals That You May One Day Replace With Cannabis

 There are conflicting reports about cannabis use for the treatment of ADHD.
 Some studies have identified a higher risk of cannabis dependency for people who have an attention disorder, while other studies and personal anecdotes indicate that people with ADHD tend to use cannabis to treat their symptoms (which is the real reason why a high majority of ADHD patients regularly consume cannabis).

 There is definitely a case to be made that cannabis is a suitable alternative to Adderall.
-The latter works by blocking reuptake of dopamine (a feel good, calming chemical that improves attention span) in the brain, while cannabis works by increasing levels of dopamine.
-Different mechanisms/same result.
+The latter works by blocking reuptake of dopamine.
+Dopamine is a feel good, calming, chemical that improves attention span in the brain.Cannabis works by increasing levels of dopamine.
+This means different mechanisms make the same result.

 A qualitative review of 55 randomly selected, and relevant, online discussions found overwhelming support that cannabis use helped reduce ADHD symptoms.
-This is the first review of its kind and it helps to shed light on how useful the plant could be for treating this condition.
+This is the first review of its kind.
+It helps to shed light on how useful the plant could be for ADHD treatment.